 The School receives grants from the private and public sectors.
 The public sector grants are for specific purposes and are passed through the Louisiana Department of Education.
 Additionally, the School receives Minimum Foundation Program (MFP) funding from the Louisiana Department of Education through the Louisiana Board of Elementary and Secondary Education according to the per student funding formula set forth by the Department of Education and an apportionment of local taxes.
 Substantially all state grants and support are without donor restrictions.
-A substantial portion of federal grants are expenditure driven and as such is classified as without donor restrictions in the statement of activities and changes in net assets.
+A substantial portion of federal grants are expenditure driven and as such is classified as without donor restrictions in the statements of activities and changes in net assets.
 An accrual is made when eligible expenses are incurred.
-As of June 30, 2023 and 2022, grants receivables totaled \$2,596,530 and \$2,897,010, respectively, which was a receivable for federal grants passed through the Louisiana Department of Education.
+As of June 30, 2024 and 2023, grants receivables totaled \$1,271,528 and \$2,596,530, respectively, which was a receivable for federal grants passed through the Louisiana Department of Education.
 The balance is considered fully collectible.